Skip to content

 A biting midge. (culicoides spp)

 Biting midges, Culicoides sp, are perhaps better known by their vernacular names.
 Biting midges are often called no-see-ums, punkies, or sand fleas.
 No matter what you call them, everyone agrees these aggressive biting gnats are painfully annoying.
 Dedicated hikers, campers, fishermen, and other outdoor enthusiasts will abandon the most picturesque locations when the no-see-ums are biting.
-Biting midges are aptly nicknamed no-see-ums because they are so small you rarely see them until they attack your legs, ankles, and feet.
+Biting midges are aptly nicknamed no-see-ums because they are so small that you rarely see them until they attack your legs, ankles, and feet.

-In areas where punkies prevail, specials screens are used to keep them outside.
+In areas where punkies prevail, special screens are used to keep them outside.
 No-see-ums are very small, about the size of the sharp pointed end of a pencil, or 1/16”.
 The holes in typical window screens are larger than the critter you are trying to keep out.
 Therefore, no-see-um screens and nets can be applied to campers, tents, picnic table covers, and homes in areas of high biting midge activity.
-This special screen has smaller mesh size, which does inhibit air flow, but keeps no-see-ums out.
+This special screen has a smaller mesh size, which does inhibit air flow but keeps no-see-ums out.

 The bite of a biting midge is sharp and painful.
 Because they live and breed in the organic matter on the earth’s surface, they usually attack the exposed skin of your feet, ankles, and legs.
 The painful bites accumulate quickly and form small red welts or bumps.
 These bites are intensely itchy and painful and may take a week or two to heal completely.

-In the United States, biting midges, are simply a painful annoyance, but in other countries they are associated with disease.
-In tropical and sub-tropical areas of the world, biting midges can pass filarial worm larvae to humans.
-These worms develop under human skin or in the lymph tissue causing illness.
+In the United States, biting midges are simply a painful annoyance, but in other countries, they are associated with disease.
+In tropical and subtropical areas of the world, biting midges can pass filarial worm larvae to humans.
+These worms develop under human skin or in the lymph tissue, causing illness.
 Biting midges can also pass diseases to sheep, cattle, and horses.

 Pest Control for No-See-Um Gnats